redpesk-common/spawn-binding/docs/3-configuration.md

   * **text**: returns a json_array for both stdout/stderr at the end of command execution.
 Supports 'maxlen' & 'maxline' options.
   * **line**: returns a json_string even each time a new line appear on stdout.
 Stderr keeps 'document' behavior.
   * **json**: returns an event each time a new json blob is produce on stdout.
 Stderr keeps 'document' behavior.
-  * **sync**: returns concatenated stdout as command response in synchronous mode.
+  * **sync**: returns stdout as a json array within command response in synchronous mode.
 Stderr keeps 'document' behavior.
+  * **raw**: identical to 'sync' except that stdout data returns as single json string and formatting (newline, space, ...) is not removed.
+Note that in 'raw' mode, output buffer is automatically resized and may return big chuck of data.
   * **log**: push log in corresponding file default server side sdtdout/err.
 When output not defined default afb-binder stdout/err is used.
   * **xxxx**: where 'xxxx' is the 'uid' you gave to your plugin custom encoder options.